The Bylaws of Boone REMC

 - A member is expelled by the affirmative vote of not less than two-thirds of all the board of directors for refusal or failure to comply with any of the provisions of the

 Articles of Incorporation, the bylaws of the Cooperative and any amendments thereto and such rules and regulations as may be adopted from time to time by the board of directors, but only if such member shall have been given written notice by the secretary of the Cooperative that such refusal or failure makes him liable to expulsion and such refusal or failure shall have continued for at least ten (10) days after such notice was given.
-Any expelled member may be reinstated by vote of the board of directors or by vote of the members at any annual or special meeting.
+Any expelled member may be reinstated by a vote of the board of directors or by the vote of the members at any annual or special meeting.

 - Upon the death or cessation of existence of the member.
-Termination of membership in any manner shall not release a member or his estate from any debts due the Cooperative.
+Termination of membership in any manner shall not release a member or his estate from any debts due to the Cooperative.

 ARTICLE II – RIGHTS OF MEMBERS

 Members’ rights and authority are limited to those matters expressly reserved to members by the Indiana Rural Electric Membership Corporation Act, the Cooperative’s articles of incorporation, or these bylaws.
 In accordance with Indiana law, the authority in all other matters relating to the governance, conduct, and operation of the Cooperative is reserved to the exclusive judgment and decision of the Cooperative’s board of directors or management.

 Members shall have no individual or separate interest in the property or assets of the Cooperative except that every member shall be eligible to any patronage distribution which may be declared by the board of directors in accordance with these bylaws, and which is distributed among members in proportion to their patronage during the fiscal year in which such revenues and receipts were received; provided however, that any sum available for distribution to a member as aforesaid shall be first applied against such member’s indebtedness, if any, to the Cooperative.